Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

 1 - The MS Unit can be fixed in different methods to the hoist.
 The following sections explain in more detail.

-2 - Torque limiter is mandatory for hydraulic MS type
+2 - MS Torque Limiter is mandatory for hydraulic MS type

 Electrical interface with hoist
 -------------------------------